Bor, Serbia: Tourism

 Brestovac Spa is one of oldest spas in Serbia, located just 8 km from the city center.
 Health treatment are done with slightly sulphurous and oligomineral water with temperature of 20 to 41 °C. The Spa is for treatment and curing diseases and injuries to the muscles and bones.
 Especially relevant cured diseases are degenerative rheumatic diseases, rheumatoid and psoriatic arthritis, swelling and pain.
 And also chronic joint diseases, muscle disorders lumbago – lower back pain.
 More gynecological diseases, upper respiratory mucous membrane inflammation, skin conditions, increased diuresis, low level of stomach acid, digestive tract diseases.
 Furthermore, kidney diseases and nerve diseases.
 Water is rich with potassium, calcium, sodium, magnesium, chlorine, iodine, sulfate and also carbonate.
 Ways of treatment are drinking and bathing.

-The Residence of Prince Miloš (Serbian: Конак кнеза Милоша) is a royal residence in the Brestovac Spa.
+The Residence of Prince Miloš (Serbian: Конак кнеза Милоша/Konak kneza Miloša) is a royal residence in the Brestovac Spa.

 Bor zoo (Serbian: Борски зоолошки врт), is a zoo located in Bor, Serbia.
 It was founded in 2011, and it is one of four zoos in Serbia and is also considered to be one of the most attractive public zoos in southeastern Europe.
-The zoo covers an area of 2,5 hectares (6,17 acres) and holds about 140 animals representing more than 70 different wild and exotic species of animals as well as domestic and indigenous ones.
+The zoo covers an area of 2.5 hectares (6.17 acres) and holds about 140 animals representing more than 70 different wild and exotic species of animals as well as domestic and indigenous ones.

 Park Museum is an "open museum" located from the city center, and through the main streets "Mose Pijade" and "Zeleni bulevar" with mining exhibits.
 It is possible to see them from a vehicle or from a sidewalk.

-Paragliding is popular in this part of Serbia, and considering there are several locations used for this sport, such as mountains Crni Vrh and Stol.
+Paragliding is popular in this part of Serbia, and there are several locations used for this sport near Bor, such as mountains Crni Vrh and Stol.

 Politics

-Seats in the municipal parliament won in the 2018 local elections: